usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

  the Department's statement in the NPRM and argued that because the legislative history states that open movie captioning is not required as a means of compliance with the ADA, the rule should not mandate any conditions concerning open-captioned showings.

- <p>In response to the Department's questions concerning the parameters
- of the option to provide open movie captioning rather than closed movie captioning, several commenters suggested that the Department define what constitutes a &ldquo;timely request” when a movie patron requests open movie captioning.
+In response to the Department's questions concerning the parameters of the option to provide open movie captioning rather than closed movie captioning, several commenters suggested that the Department define what constitutes a &ldquo;timely request” when a movie patron requests open movie captioning.
 These commenters provided a variety of suggestions, which ranged from the specific (<i>e.g.</i>, 1 hour or 1 day before the showing) to the ambiguous (<i>e.g.</i>, it should be reasonably easy).

- <p>Other comments also addressed whether the Department
- adequately addressed new technology.
+Other comments also addressed whether the Department adequately addressed new technology.
 One commenter agreed that the &ldquo;different technology” language encompassed any future technology, but further suggested that the effectiveness of new technologies should be judged from the baseline of &ldquo;as effective as captioning and/or audio description devices.”
 Other commenters disagreed and criticized the rule for not addressing other currently available technologies, such as hearing loop systems, Invisivision glasses, or smart phone applications.

- <p>After considering all of the comments, the Department has
- decided to retain the option to comply with the captioning and audio description requirements of this rule through the use of any other technology that is or becomes available to provide effective communication to patrons with
+After considering all of the comments, the Department has decided to retain the option to comply with the captioning and audio description requirements of this rule through the use of any other technology that is or becomes available to provide effective communication to patrons with